inventree/inventree-docs/docs/start/intro.md

 !!! warning "Installing on Windows"
     Installation on Windows is *not guaranteed* to work (at all).
 To install on a Windows system, it is highly recommended that you [install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps), and then follow installation procedure from within the WSL environment.

+!!! warning "Weasyprint"
     On some systems, the dependencies for the `weasyprint` package might not be installed.
 Consider running through the [weasyprint installation steps](https://weasyprint.readthedocs.io/en/stable/install.html) before moving forward.

 The following minimum packages are required to be installed on a system level: